hadiasghari/pyasn/README.md

 **pyasn** is a Python extension module that enables very fast IP address to Autonomous System Number lookups.
-Current state and Historical lookups can be done, based on the BGP / MRT file used as input.
+Current state and Historical lookups can be done, based on the MRT/RIB BGP archive used as input.

-*pyasn* is different from other ASN lookup tools in that it providers **offline** and **historical** lookups.
+*pyasn* is different from other ASN lookup tools in that it provides **offline** and **historical** lookups.
-It provides utility scripts for users to build their own lookup databases based on any BGP/MRT dump file.
+It provides utility scripts for users to build their own lookup databases based on any MRT/RIB archive.
 This makes *pyasn* much faster than online dig/whois/json lookups.

 The module is written in C and Python, and cross-compiles on Linux and Windows.
 Underneath, it uses a radix tree data structure for storage of IP addresses.
-In the current version, it borrows code from *py-radix* to support both IPv4 and IPv6 network prefixes.
+In the current version, it borrows code from *py-radix* to support both IPV4 and IPV6 network prefixes.
 The current release is a beta.
 Compared to the previous version, it provides support for Python 2 and 3; adds new functionality, performance improvements, and unit-tests.

 *pyasn* is developed and maintained by researchers at the Economics of Cybersecurity research group at Delft